josecastillolema/baseline-operator/README.md

 ## Node placement

-If you specify `nodeSelector`(s), then the DaemonSet controller will create Pods on nodes which match that node selector(s):
+If you specify node selector(s), then the DaemonSet controller will create Pods on nodes which match that node selector(s):
 ```yaml
 apiVersion: perf.baseline.io/v1
 kind: Baseline